Chart Color Schemes

 West Gladstone is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-West Gladstone's population was approximately 5,137 as of November 2025.
-This figure represents a growth of 305 people from the 2021 Census count of 4,832, reflecting an increase of 6.3%.
-The change is inferred from the ABS estimated resident population of 5,133 in June 2024 and five additional validated new addresses since the Census date.
-This results in a population density ratio of 726 persons per square kilometer, comparable to averages observed across locations assessed by AreaSearch.
-West Gladstone's growth rate of 6.3% since the census is within 0.3 percentage points of the SA4 region's growth rate of 6.6%.
-Overseas migration contributed approximately 59.0% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.
+West Gladstone's population is approximately 5,137 as of November 2025.
+This figure represents an increase of 305 people since the 2021 Census, which reported a population of 4,832.
+The growth is inferred from the estimated resident population of 5,133 in June 2024 and five additional validated new addresses since the Census date.
+This results in a population density ratio of 726 persons per square kilometer.
+West Gladstone's growth rate of 6.3% since the census is close to that of its SA4 region (6.6%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 59.0% of overall population gains during recent periods, though all drivers were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Future population trends indicate a modest increase just below the median of regional areas nationally, with West Gladstone expected to expand by 601 persons to reach approximately 5,738 by 2041, reflecting an overall increase of 11.6% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Future population trends indicate a median increase just below regional areas across the nation, with West Gladstone expected to expand by 601 persons to 2041, reflecting an overall increase of 11.6% over the 17 years.

 Frequently Asked Questions - Population